DavideDaSerra/Italian-Programmer-Layout/README.md

-# Italian Programmer Layout (and mute keys for writing uppercase stressed vowels)
+# Italian Programmer's Layout
+## (with mute keys for writing uppercase stressed vowels)

 ## summary
 This is a keyboard that provides dead keys for accent marks and makes available tilde under alt-gr + "ù" and backtick under altgr + "0", mute keys are under control + ' for acute accent marks and control + 0 for accent marks stroke.
 Dead keys are useful to make uppercase stressed letters like À (control + 0, then A).